mirror/dd-wrt/src/router/curl/docs/libcurl/curl_version_info.md

 libcurl was built with multiple SSL backends.
 For details, see curl_global_sslset(3).

-(Added in 7.56.0)
+## `NativeCA`

+*features* mask bit: non-existent

+libcurl was built to enable native CA store, to verify server certificates (Added in 8.19.0).

 ## `NTLM`

 *features* mask bit: CURL_VERSION_NTLM

-supports HTTP NTLM (added in 7.10.6)
+supports HTTP NTLM

 ## `NTLM_WB`

 *features* mask bit: CURL_VERSION_NTLM_WB

 libcurl was built with support for NTLM delegation to a winbind helper.
-(Added in 7.22.0) This feature was removed from curl in 8.8.0.
+This feature was removed from curl in 8.8.0.

+## `proxy-HTTP3`

+*features* mask bit: non-existent

+libcurl was built with EXPERIMENTAL support for HTTP/3 proxy tunneling (Added in 8.21.0)

 ## `PSL`